 Vizio's lineup is fairly straightforward.
 Their naming scheme is pretty simplistic as each model is simply a letter of the alphabet (D,E,M,P).
 Their prices follow the alphabetic order from Cheap (D) to more expensive (P).

-The best Vizio TV we've reviewed is the Vizio P Series 2016 LED TV.
-It features impressive local dimming making it one of the best LED TVs for watching movies in a dark room.
-It's available in a large set of sizes, and while it isn't quite as bright as high-end TVs, it has some of the best motion available and great input lag for gaming.
+The best Vizio TV we've reviewed is the Vizio P Series 2017 LED TV.
+This is the exact same TV as the P Series 2016, but it replaces its tablet remote for a more functional and simple standard remote to access on screen menus.
+It sports a powerful local dimming feature making it one of the best LED TVs for watching movies in a dark room.
+It's not quite as bright as competing models from other manufacturers, but it still offers great value and a great gaming experience thanks to its low input lag.

 For something very affordable, the Vizio E Series 2017 4k TV is a good bang for the buck, offering good picture quality at a low price, especially for the larger sizes.
 It's not quite as fully featured as the more expensive models in the line, but it still offers a decent experience.
 It isn't the brightest though, so it is best to keep it away from brighter viewing environments.